-- 1. In the Tools toolbar, select the Smooth Editor ktool or select Drawing > Tools > Smooth Editor. - 2.
+- 1. In the Tools toolbar, select the Smooth Editor \aleph tool or select Drawing > Tools > Smooth Editor. - 2.
 In the Camera or Drawing view, place your pointer over the lines to smooth.
 You may need to pass over the same line several times to remove more points and make the line smoother.
 Note that by default, the Smooth Editor tool colour is yellow, it was changed to orange for screen grab clarity-see the Reference guide to learn about the various settings available.

-- If you press and hold the Shift key before or while drawing, you will draw a straight line. - If you press and hold the Spacebar key while drawing a straight line, the angle of your line will lock.
+- You can quickly adjust the size of the selected drawing tool by pressing and holding the O key, then clicking and dragging in the drawing space.
+If you are using a tablet pen, doing this with the eraser tip of your pen will adjust the size of the Eraser tool, regardless of which drawing tool is selected. - If you press and hold the Shift key before or while drawing, you will draw a straight line. - If you press and hold the Spacebar key while drawing a straight line, the angle of your line will lock.
 If you are using a pressure-sensitive tablet, you can draw over your line to adjust its thickness.